TheJacksonLaboratory/HPOworkbench/docs/excel.rst

 option.
 To do so, first navigate to the area of the HPO you would like to work with (e.g., Abnormality of thyroid physiology).
-Clicking on the "Create hierarchical summary" button will create an Excel file that contains only the portion of the ontology that starts from this term.
+Clicking on the "Create hierarchical summary" button will create an Excel file that contains only the portion of the hpoOntology that starts from this term.
-It will suggest the hierarchy of the ontology by indenting child, grandchild, great-grandchild (etc) terms in columns located further to the right ("indentation by column").
+It will suggest the hierarchy of the hpoOntology by indenting child, grandchild, great-grandchild (etc) terms in columns located further to the right ("indentation by column").
 Please create a new column or columns in this file that will contain your comments and suggestions.
 You are welcome to contact the HPO team to